Silo: Cement storage silos

-There are different types of cement silos such as the low-level mobile silo and the static upright cement silo, which are used to hold and discharge cement and other powder materials such as PFA (Pulverised Fuel Ash).
+There are different types of cement silos such as the low-level mobile silo and the static upright cement silo, which are used to hold and discharge cement and other powder materials such as pulverised fuel ash (PFA).
 The low-level silos are fully mobile with capacities from 100 to 750 tons.
 They are simple to transport and are easy to set up on site.
 These mobile silos generally come equipped with an electronic weighing system with digital display and printer.
 This allows any quantity of cement or powder discharged from the silo to be controlled and also provides an accurate indication of what remains inside the silo.
 The static upright silos have capacities from 200 to 800 tons.
 These are considered a low-maintenance option for the storage of cement or other powders.
 Cement silos can be used in conjunction with bin-fed batching plants.

 Sand and salt silos

 Sand and salt for winter road maintenance are stored in conical dome-shaped (clear truss roof) silos.
 These are more common in North America, namely in Canada and the United States.
 The shaped is based on natural shape formed when piling solids.
-The dome is made of prefabricated wood panels with singles installed on a circular reinforced concrete base.
+The dome is made of prefabricated wood panels with shingles installed on a circular reinforced concrete base.
 Open canopy entrance allows for front end loaders to fill and retrieve easily.
 These are usually found along major highway or key primary roads.

-Plastic Silos
+Plastic silos

 Plastic silos, also known as hopper bottom tanks, are manufactured through various processes such as: injection molding, rotational molding, and blow molding.
 They are constructed using a wide variety of polyethylene plastics.
 The silos are light weight and make for great small scale storage for farmers with livestock and grain operations.
 The light weight design and cost effective materials make plastic silos a great alternative to traditional steel bins.
 Unlike fabric silos, which "tend to be prone to grain rot and pests which have left many farmers frustrated", plastic silos are more safe and secure, keeping grain fresh and unspoiled.
 They can be designed to be stationary hopper bottom bins or portable pallet bins.